 The final task of this step is for our reducer to listen to the dispatched actions and respond to them by changing the application state.
 This will have the the effect of the whole application updating.

-reducer does not do anything when it receives and action.
+Currently our points reducer does not do anything when it receives and action.

-statement simply falls to the default case and returns the current
+The switch statement simply falls to the default case and returns the current

 state.
 We will now update the reducer to have additional cases inside of the

-statement that listen for the action types we dispatch.
+switch statement that listen for the action types we dispatch.

-Since our action types are defined in the constants.js
+Since our action types are defined in the constants.js file we will import

-these and use them as the values we look for in the switch
+these and use them as the values we look for in the switch.

 // app/js/reducers/points.js